jyrkioraskari/IFCtoLBD/README.md

 3. Nothing happens when I start the program.

-   - Check that Java 8 is installed, open a command prompt at the directory where IFCtoLBD-Desktop_Java_8.jar is located.
+   - Check that Java 15 is installed, open a command prompt, from the releases list, download the precompiled binaries, then at the directory where IFCtoLBD-Desktop_Java_15.ja is located.
 Run the following command:
-     `java -jar IFCtoLBD-Desktop_Java_8.jar`
+     `java -jar IFCtoLBD-Desktop_Java_15.jar`

+	- If any further problem, under the Windows 10 operating system, you can also try to use the bundled version of the converter: IFCtoLBD_Java15.exe

+4. I have a problem running the OpenAPI interface under Apache Tomcat 9:
+    - Check that the JAVA_HOME environmental variable at your computer points to Java version 15 or newer.
+	The older versions of Java are not supported any more (If you must to use it for some reason, an older release of the converter can be used), since the used libraries don't support them any more.

-4. In Windows, I cannot open the program by double clicking the file
+5. In Windows, I cannot open the program by double clicking the file
    - Open a command prompt as admin
    - Run the following commands: